-The population of the UAE was estimated at 9,890 million in 2020, according to United Nations data, broken down by gender by 69% of males (6.824 million), compared to 31% of females (3.066 million), with a gender ratio of 223.8 males per 100 females.
+The population of the UAE was estimated at 9,44 million in 2022, according to United Nations data, of whom 69.4 per cent males (6.55 million), compared to 30.6 per cent females (2.89 million), with a gender ratio of 226.3 males per 100 females.

 Areas of Habitation

-The population density in the Emirates in 2020 was estimated at 118.3 people / km2, and the capital Abu Dhabi accounted for about 14.68% (1.452 million people) of the total population.
-The government of the Emirate of Dubai estimated its population in 2020 at 3,411 million, or 43.5% of the total population.
-Of them, 2.362 million are males and 1.049 million are females, at rates of 68.95%, and 31.05% for males and females respectively, of the total population, according to United Nations data.
+The population density in the UAE in 2022 was estimated at 132.9 people / km2, and the capital Abu Dhabi accounted for about 14.68 per cent (2.91 million people) of the total population.
+The government of the Emirate of Dubai estimated its population in 2021 at 3.48 million, or 36.9% of the total population.
+The urban population in 2021 at the state level is estimated at 86.8% of the total population, according to United Nations data.